spotted lanternfly side view

 Spotted lanternfly is a type of planthopper insect that feeds in large groups on a wide range of plants including grapes, peaches, apples, walnuts, oaks, and pines.
 They do not bite or sting people or pets.

-Both adults and nymphs (immatures) feed by sucking sap from plant stems, trunks, and leaves.
+Both adults and nymphs (immatures) feed by sucking sap (phloem) from plant stems and trunks.
 During feeding, they produce a sugary waste substance called honeydew.
-The honeydew sticks to leaves and fruits where it attracts other pests and supports the growth of sooty mold, which contaminates and reduces the value of fruits, reduces plant photosynthesis, and weakens overall plant health.
+Honeydew can accumulate and stick to understory plants as well as objects.
+This sugary substance can attract other pests and support the growth of sooty mold, which can contaminate and reduce the value of fruits, reduce plant photosynthesis, and weaken overall plant health.
+Please note: wasps may be attracted to the honeydew, and caution should be used if a spotted lanternfly-infested plant is in a high-traffic area.
+For more information on wasps, please see our social wasps page.

 honeydew produced by spotted lanternfly